-Scrapbooking Interview with Jill Davis, founder of scrapbook.com
+Scrapbooking interview with Jill Davis, the founder of scrapbook.com

-But first thank you Jill, for taking some time and answering a few of our scrapbooking questions.
-I am sure that allscrapbookingideas.com visitors will benefit from your knowledge.
+First & foremost, thank you Jill, for taking some time out of your busy schedule to answer a few of our scrapbooking questions.
+I am sure that our site visitors will benefit from your knowledge.

 They were stories of ordinary people who did extraordinary things.
 Granny told me I could leave any legacy I wanted on planet earth.
 She gave me copies of each of her photos and we started my first connections to family and friends via a scrapbook at age eleven.